Vxnce1/Algorithms/pseudocode.md

     push Choice into guesses array

     question++

-    //store the ints from ans into the array
+    //store the ints from choices into the array
+    //screenstate++

 if all the answers are answered
     clearCanvas